Eating healthy can be a challenge. But eating healthy on a budget can seem next to impossible.

 10. Don’t pay for convenience items

 Some packaged foods are just as easy to make yourself.
-Skip the overpriced microwave popcorn, which may be a health disaster, and buy a bag of organic kernels to pop on the stove instead (this perfect popcorn method is fool-proof!) — it’s much cheaper, unprocessed and tastes delicious.
+Skip the overpriced microwave popcorn, which may be a health disaster, and buy a bag of organic kernels to pop on the stove instead — it’s much cheaper, unprocessed and tastes delicious.

 Pass on sugary granola and make your own mixes.
 Make a big batch of tomato sauce and freeze in individual containers to use as needed instead of the jarred stuff.
 These small changes add up into real dollars.